 Richard Hannay, a mining engineer on holiday from the African colonies, finds London socialite life terribly dull.
 Yet it's more then he bargained for when secret agent, Scudder, bursts ...
 See full summary »

-Returning home from the Balkans in the 1930s Iris Carr boards a train with fellow Brits the elderly Floodporter sisters,brusque vicar Barnes and his fretful wife and a reticent couple who are plainly having an affair.
-After a blow on the head Iris is befriended by brisk Miss Froy,former governess to a family headed by a chilly baroness travelling with her poorly sister and medical staff.
-When Miss Froy disappears everybody denies ever seeing her,claiming Iris is hallucinating after the knock to the head.
-Only language student Max Hare is sympathetic and even he has his doubts when a German woman is produced and passed off as the missing lady.
-Max even unwittingly becomes part of the plot to dissuade Iris from her search for the truth but is eventually swayed by her persistence and helps her solve the mystery of her friend's disappearance.
+Returning home from the Balkans during the 1930s, Iris Carr boards a train.
+After a blow to the head Iris, is befriended by a Miss Froy - former governess to a family headed by a baroness travelling with her poorly sister and medical staff.
+When Miss Froy disappears everybody denies ever seeing her,claiming Iris mustve imagined Miss Froy, after the knock to the head.
+Only language student Max Hare is sympathetic and even he has doubts.
+When a German woman is produced and passed off as the missing lady, Max unwittingly becomes part of the plot to dissuade Iris from her search for the truth.
 Written by

 don @ minifie-1

 Meritless version which drains all the excitement, humour and watchability.